facebook/time/README.md

 ### Calnex
 Command line tool and library for a Calnex Sentinel device.

+### fbclock
+Client C library and Go daemon to provide TrueTime API based on PTP time.

 # License
 time is licensed under Apache 2.0 as found in the [LICENSE file](LICENSE).